maRce10/marce10.github.com/_posts/2019-01-11-Selection_table_vs_template_xcorr.md

                 pal = reverse.heat.colors)
 {% endhighlight %}

 We'll use the example data set from the [NatureSounds](https://cran.r-project.org/package=NatureSounds) package.
+This data has long-billed hermit songs from different song types (see 'lek.song.type' column).
 Check out the full description of the data [here](https://marce10.github.io/NatureSounds/reference/Phae.long.est.html).

-So the first step is to create an example selection table for "calls" to be compared and another one for the template "calls".
-In the following code we get 3 examples for each song type in the (extended) selection table (calls) and 1 of each song type in a template set (tempts):
+The first step is to create an example selection table for unidentified songs (or calls if working with owl vocalizations) and another one for the template songs.
+In the following code we get 3 examples for each song type in the (extended) selection table (*unk.songs*) and 1 of each song type in a template set (*tempts*):

 {% highlight r %}
-# get calls to identify
+# get songs to identify
-calls <- Phae.long.est[c(1:3, 11:13, 21:23), ]
+unk.songs <- Phae.long.est[c(1:3, 11:13, 21:23), ]

-# get 3 candidate calls to compare against
+# get 3 template songs to compare against
 tempts <- Phae.long.est[c(10, 20, 30), ]
 {% endhighlight %}